chaotiquetaurus/Open-i_chestxray_multimodal/SUIVI.md

 -Aziz: Built the first version of a computer vision model for multi-label classification: Fine-tuned a DenseNet-121 on the png dataset (7470 images).
 Achieved a score of 0.78 AUC
 The model can be found in `image classification (png)\cv_model_01.ipynb` with the documentation in `image classification (png)\readme.md`
-Enzo - The model we created works, but it’s not very efficient, so we’re going to switch to a more optimized model: we’ll take a look at PyTorch
+-Enzo - The model we created works, but it’s not very efficient, so we’re going to switch to a more optimized model: we’ll take a look at PyTorch
 Enzo - Transfer it as a python file so it can more easily be used (can be found in image classification (png)\own created model) and also work on the structure itseld (OO)
+-Hugo : finalising the implementation of a deeplearning pytorch classifier on tf-idf data.
+-Hugo : begin the work on fine-tunning bert type architecture pretrained on medical data.

 **Decisions / Results:**